Spinor Bose-Einstein condensates: Vortices and hydrodynamic properties

 where $C\equiv\cos\frac{\beta}{2}$ and $S\equiv\sin\frac{\beta}{2}$.
 The spin-2 BEC has four mean-field ground-state phases in the absence of the magnetic field: ferromagnetic, uniaxial nematic, biaxial nematic, and cyclic.
-The uniaxial and biaxial nematic phases are degenerate at the mean-field level~\eqref{energy_functional(f=2)}~\cite{Mermin1974}.
-The uniaxial and biaxial nematic phases are also referred to as the antiferromagnetic phase in Refs.~\cite{Koashi2000,Ueda2002} and the polar phase in Ref.~\cite{Ciobanu2000}.
+The uniaxial and biaxial nematic phases are degenerate at the mean-field level (see Sec.~\ref{sec:MF_spin2_GS}).